 All Transco vans come in baby blue, which makes a nice change from the standard white.

 Transco vans come with a combination of the following equipment.
-When stripping the van out ready for a conversion you can sell the unwanted items to raise some cash.
+When stripping the vehicle out ready for a van conversion you can sell the unwanted items to raise some cash.
 I have listed the prices you can expect to get for the items when selling.

 - Racking – £50